Skocimis/cs-textflow-client/README.md

 //The user has submitted the code var resultCode = await client.VerifyCode("+11234567890", "USER_ENTERED_CODE");
-//if `resultCode.valid` is true, then the phone number is verified.
+//if `resultCode.Valid` is true, then the phone number is verified.
 ```

 #### Verification options